Sec. 66.1105, Wis. Stats.

 -

-Can a municipality request a Technical College Extension for a TID created before 2014 if it added project costs after 2014?
+Can a municipality request a Technical College extension for a TID created before 2014 if it added project costs after 2014?

 -

-Is the municipality required to inform the JRB when it adopts an Affordable Housing Resolution to extend the TID an additional year?
+Is the municipality required to inform the JRB when it adopts an Affordable Housing resolution to extend the TID an additional year?

-No. The law does not require the municipality to notify the JRB; however, it would be beneficial for the municipality to inform the JRB of the Affordable Housing Extension.
+No. The law does not require the municipality to notify the JRB; however, it would be beneficial for the municipality to inform the JRB of the Affordable Housing extension.

 -

-When can a municipality request the Affordable Housing Extension?
+When can a municipality request the Affordable Housing extension?

 The municipality must adopt a separate termination resolution before receiving an additional year's increment.
 April 15 is the deadline for a municipality to terminate a TID and have it removed from the same year's tax roll.
 Review the